 If you did not work in a covered position after December 31, 1993, your benefit (if any) is calculated using a "career average pay" formula that was in effect when you terminated employment from your last covered position.
 The "career average pay" formula is not described in this booklet.
-For more information about how to calculate your benefit, please contact the Avnet Retirement Services Department.
+For more information about how to calculate your benefit, please contact The Avnet Pension Center at (855) 242-1502.